-- Unit 1 Exploring Business (25%) An internally assessed unit investigating the fundamental principles of Business. - Unit 2 Developing a Marketing Campaign (25%) An externally set and assessed task that is completed under supervised conditions. - Unit 3 Personal and Business Finance (33.3%) An externally assessed written exam taken in Year 13. - Unit 8 Recruitment and Selection Process (16.6%) A final optional unit that is internally assessed and is selected from a range of topics.
+- Unit 1 Exploring Business (25%) An internally assessed unit investigating the fundamental principles of Business. - Unit 2 Developing a Marketing Campaign (25%) An externally set and assessed task that is completed under supervised conditions. - Unit 3 Personal and Business Finance (33.3%) An externally assessed written exam taken in Year 13. - Unit 27 Work experience in Business (16.6%) A final optional unit that is internally assessed and is selected from a range of topics.